 Step 8) Place top soil in the bottom of the tire and plant the flowers.

 This is where I planned on my project being finished.
 I had thought that I wanted to leave the tires originally black, but, I decided there was something missing.
 That is when I decided to spray paint them!
 My dear hubby thought I was crazy but I know what I like and I wanted this wall to say something about me.
-I had already Updated my door with Modern Masters Front Door Paint in a beautiful green color called Fortunate and I wanted to continue with that same welcoming appeal.
+I had already Updated my door in a beautiful green color called Fortunate and I wanted to continue with that same welcoming appeal.

 My Step 9) Cover the building wall with plastic.
 This step would normally be the very first step, only easier!
 You will cover an area to spray paint the tires on the ground before hanging them!